Bring Nature Indoor: 11 Innovative Nature Inspired Designs

 The innovative carpet collection emerged from a desire to bring the rustic beauty of nature inside as part of a building’s interior design.
 The collection’s expressive, photographic designs adds character to a room, as well as providing good acoustics and comfort underfoot.

-8. Grass Vase by Normann Copenhagen [amazon]
+8. Grass Vase by Normann Copenhagen [buy on amazon]

 rass Vases (Grøftekanter = Roadside Ditches in Danish) is a series of sculptural one-off glazed stoneware vases.
 The vase was initially conceived for an exhibition at the Danish Design Centre where a number of young designers supplied their ideas for the museum’s Café Dansk.
 Claydies opted to bring Danish roadside flowers indoors in the shape of a subtle vase.
 The vase is shaped like a small sod of turf covered in green blades of grass with tubes for water and little flowers.
 All Claydies’ Grass Vases are modelled by hand and come in 3 different sizes with a shiny grass-green glaze.
 Made in Denmark